deanproctor/couchbase-reference-nagios/README.md

 ```bash
 docker run --name nagios -v $(pwd)/etc:/opt/nagios/etc/ -p 8080:80 -p 5668:5668 -it couchbase/nagios
 ```
+The Nagios container should run on your monitoring server.

 To run the NRPE container:
 ```bash
 docker run --name nrpe -v /:/mnt/ROOT -p 5666:5666 --net=host -it couchbase/nrpe
 ```
+The NRPE container runs on your Couchbase nodes.

 ## Connecting to Nagios
 Open your browser to http://localhost:8080